dragonregure/simple-transaction-webapp/README.md

 - XLSX report export using PhpSpreadsheet.
 - Database seeders for starter chart-of-account and transaction data.
 - Feature tests for transactions, master data, and reports.
+- Vue 3 SPA with server-side tables, server-side selects, CRUD flows, and report export for the same transaction app surface.
+- Swagger/OpenAPI documentation for the API.

 ## Development Quality Features

 This project is set up with repeatable local and CI checks:

-- Docker Compose stack for MySQL, phpMyAdmin, Laravel backend, and Laravel Vite assets.
+- Docker Compose stack for MySQL, phpMyAdmin, Laravel backend, Laravel Vite assets, and the Vue SPA.
 - Xdebug installed in the backend image and configured through `docker/backend/xdebug.ini`.
 - GitHub Actions CI in `.github/workflows/ci.yml`.
 - PHPUnit feature test coverage through `composer test`.